Dhanasriganesh/AD-projectBC/README.md

 - Open-source community for tools and libraries
 - Research institutions for dataset access

-## Contact
-For questions or collaboration opportunities:
-- Create an issue in this repository
-- Connect through LinkedIn [Your LinkedIn]
-- Email: your.email@example.com

 ---
 *This project is dedicated to advancing healthcare technology and improving patient outcomes through innovative solutions.*